Wyko/essential_deathworlders/content/books/waters-babylon/2-tikkun-olam.md

 to the Syrian Ambassador, who was droning on well past a half hour now and managing to turn what should have been a fire and brimstone speech into the verbal equivalent of room-temperature tapioca.
-It wasn't that they were *upset* with Israel, although that was certainly also true...it was more that they didn't apparently have much that was *new* to say beyond the usual chest-thumping, airing of grievances past and present with Israel, and the only real saving grace about it was that it was in a language that Pat spoke passably
+It wasn't that they were *upset* with Israel, although that was certainly also true... it was more that they didn't apparently have much that was *new* to say beyond the usual chest-thumping, airing of grievances past and present with Israel, and the only real saving grace about it was that it was in a language that Pat spoke passably